OLC-Bioinformatics/redmine-docs/docs/analysis/drep.md

 1) Requested SEQIDs are not available.
 If we can't find some of the SEQIDs that you request, you will get a warning message informing you of it.

 2) You did not provide an analysis type.
-Custom analysis only completes dRep compare for the SEQ-IDs listed, whereas enterobacterales will compare your listed sequences to reference sequences from the order Enterobacterales, and listeriaceae will compare your listed sequences to reference sequences from the family Listeriaceae.
+Custom analysis only completes dRep compare for the SEQ-IDs listed.
+Other analysis types in progress. <!-- whereas enterobacterales will compare your listed sequences to reference sequences from the order Enterobacterales, and listeriaceae will compare your listed sequences to reference sequences from the family Listeriaceae. -->

-### Version

-Version 3.2.2 is currently available at the OLC. (as of 2024-07-4)